 Best credit card for people who spend a lot on travel: Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is consistently named the top travel credit card on the market, and for good reason.
-With this card, you’ll earn double points on travel and dining, plus one point per dollar spent on all other purchases.
+With this card, you’ll earn 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases.
 The points you’ll earn are part of the Chase Ultimate Rewards program, which means you can use them to book travel directly through Chase for 25% more value, or transfer them at a one-to-one rate to popular loyalty programs like Southwest Airlines, United MileagePlus Explorer, Marriott Rewards, and Hyatt Gold Passport.

 You can read our full review of the Chase Sapphire Preferred® Card to get all the details on each transfer partner, but suffice it to say that being able to transfer points into these programs can be extremely useful if you travel often and know how to maximize them.

 In short, the Chase Sapphire Preferred® Card is the best card for people who spend a lot on travel since it offers double points on all travel and restaurant spending.
 Meanwhile, it’s also considered the top travel credit card on the redemption side as well.
 With plenty of transfer partners and some of the most valuable points out there, it’s a smart choice if you use it enough (and earn enough rewards) to justify paying the annual fee.

 Best credit card for people who can maximize 5% categories: Chase Freedom®